Skip to content

 Last updated:

 A forensic DNA examiner hands the courtroom not just a profile but a number: the probability that a randomly selected, unrelated person from the relevant population would share that profile by chance.
-That number, the random match probability (RMP), converts the chemistry of allele calling into an evidential weight that a judge or jury can reason about.
-Getting it right requires a chain of statistical decisions, each grounded in population genetics, and getting it wrong, in either direction, has produced some of the most consequential miscarriages of justice in the history of forensic science.
+That number, the random match probability (RMP), converts allele calls into evidential weight.
+Getting it right requires grounded statistical decisions; getting it wrong has produced serious miscarriages of justice.

 The statistical framework used today in the United States, the United Kingdom, Australia, and across the EU rests on three foundational elements: a population allele-frequency database that estimates how common each allele is in the relevant population; the Hardy-Weinberg equilibrium (HWE) model and its theta-correction refinement, which translate individual allele frequencies into genotype frequencies; and the product rule, which multiplies genotype frequencies across independent loci to reach the profile-level RMP.
 The likelihood ratio (LR) then places that RMP inside a more complete probabilistic argument by comparing the probability of the evidence under the prosecution hypothesis against the probability under the defence hypothesis.